basememara/ZamzamKit/README.md

 `.package(url: "git@github.com:ZamzamInc/ZamzamKit.git", .upToNextMajor(from: "5.0.0"))`

-The `ZamzamKit` package contains four different products:
+The `ZamzamKit` package contains four different products you can import:
 * `ZamzamCore`
 * `ZamzamLocation`
 * `ZamzamNotification`
 * `ZamzamUI`

-Add any combination of these to your target's dependencies within the manifest.
+Add any combination of these to your target's dependencies within your `Package.swift` manifest.

-There is a limitation with SwiftPM where resources can not be embedded at the moment.
-For now, manually drag `Resources/ZamzamCore.bundle` to your target's project settings > Build Phases > Copy Bundle.
+Currently, a limitation with SwiftPM where resources can not be embedded at the moment requires an extra manual step.
+Drag `Resources/ZamzamCore.bundle` to your target's project settings > Build Phases > Copy Bundle manually.

 ## ZamzamCore